Scene Again: In 1892, Bates was best in baseball

-Baseball was always big at Bates, and just a few years after the College’s 1855 founding, students were playing on town teams in Lewiston.
+Baseball was always big at Bates, and just a few years after the college’s 1855 founding, students were playing on town teams in Lewiston.

-Seated on the bottom step, with glove, is Frederick Hoffman 1893, who won five dollars for reaching first the most times (32).
-George Mildram 1893, seated bottom step, left, was the top pitcher.
+Seated on the bottom step, with glove, is another junior, Frederick Hoffman, who won five dollars for reaching first the most times (32).
+Classmate George Mildram, seated bottom step, left, was the top pitcher.

 Baseball already reigned as the nation’s pastime, but interest in football was growing.
 “The old prejudice against the game as being a brutal sport is fast dying out,” said The Bates Student in 1892.

 “[I]t is not brute strength alone…but rather science which is needed to be successful in foot-ball, as well as in base-ball and other sports.”